moleculerjs/site/source/docs/moleculer-web.md

 ## Authorization
 You can implement authorization.
 For this you have to do 2 things.
 1. Set `authorization: true` in your routes
-2. Define the `authorize` method in service.
+2. Define the `authorize` method of service.

 **Example authorization**
 ```js